Natural-Intelligence/index_tree/README.md

 And then execute:

     $ bundle
-    $ rake index_tree_engine:install:migrations
+    $ rake db:migrate (Migration which creates index_tree_index_node table)

-## Usage
+## Declaration

-Support Associations:
+All the models should be load in the application, before using the preload_tree.

+    class RootNode < ActiveRecord::Base
+       acts_as_tree_node :root => true do
+         has_many :child_nodes, dependent: :destroy
+       end
+    end

+The following associations are supported:

      belongs_to
      belongs_to :class, polymorphic: true
      has_one
      has_many

-All the model should be load in the application, before using the preload_tree
+The following types of inheritance are supported:
+    STI
+    Polymorphic associations

+## Options

+    :root   Used to declare a root model(default is false)

+## Usage

     RootModel.find(1).preload_tree
     RootModel.all.preload_tree